fmhy/edit/docs/beginners-guide.md

 **Comics: [ReadComicsOnline](https://readcomiconline.li/) / [GetComics](https://getcomics.org/)**
 **Ebook Readers: [Google Play Books](https://play.google.com/books) / [Koodo](https://www.koodoreader.com/) / [Foxit](https://www.foxit.com/pdf-reader/)**
 **Track / Discover: [GoodReads](https://www.goodreads.com/) / [MangaUpdates](https://www.mangaupdates.com/)**

 ***

+### Antivirus

+> How can I safely scan files, and determine if detection's are false positives?

+Before installing any file, its recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)**.
+If you're having trouble determining if something is a false positive, refer to the **[Scan Guide](https://rentry.co/VTGuide)**, or send it to us in Discord and we'll take a look for you.

+!!!note Most antivirus programs are unnecessary and can cause slow down.
+If you use trusted websites, Windows Defender should be all you need to stay safe, and you can run a [Malwarebytes](https://www.malwarebytes.com/) scan from time to time for extra protection.

+***

+### Privacy

+> I don't have anything to hide, why should I care about privacy?

+Privacy is about controlling your personal information, not just keeping things secret.
+Non-sensitive data is used by companies to track your behavior, target ads, and influence your choices.

+For email privacy, we recommend **[Proton](https://proton.me/mail)** and for search **[SearX](https://searx.fmhy.net/)**.
+It's also good to check sites like [HaveIBeenPwned](https://haveibeenpwned.com/Passwords) to make sure your info hasn't been part of any recent data breaches.

+***